osism/osism.github.io/docs/guides/deploy-guide/services/infrastructure.md

 3. Loadbalancer

-   Have a look to the [loadbalancer documentation](../../configuration-guide/loadbalancer.md) and conifigure it before deploying the service.
+   Have a look to the [loadbalancer documentation](../../configuration-guide/loadbalancer.md) and configure it before deploying the service.
    ```
    osism apply loadbalancer
    ```